ejmastnak/portfolio/src/tmg/chattmg/index.md

 In practice, at least for simple use cases, you'll be most interested in the `response.output_text.delta` event; this event contains new chunks of output text sent by OpenAI; you string together these text deltas to create the full chatbot response.

-Off course, there are *many* more events than I've shown in the simple proof-of-concept snippet above.
-See the [OpenAI docs](https://platform.openai.com/docs/api-reference/responses-streaming) for a full list of events and their payloads.
+See the [OpenAI docs](https://platform.openai.com/docs/api-reference/responses-streaming) for a full list of events and their payloads (there are *many* more events than I've shown in the simple minimal working example above).

-## Sending streamed response from controller to frontend
+## Sending streamed responses from controller to frontend {#sending-stream}

-In the production app, the controller sends the streamed response to the frontend using the Fetch API, and sends data in JSON objects with a `type` key to specify a message type and a `content` key with the message payload.
+In the production app, the controller sends the streamed response to the frontend as a stream of stringified JSON objects with a `type` key to specify a message type and a `content` key with the message payload.

 A typical message the backend would send to the frontend looks like this: